ahueck/opovlint/README.md

 Motivation
 ------------

-Operator Overloading allows for the semantic augmentation of existing codes.
+Operator overloading allows for the semantic augmentation of existing codes.
 The basic arithmetic type in a code is replaced by a user-defined type.

 *Type change* (in theory this just works):
 - typedef **double** scalar; -> typedef **userdef_double** scalar;

-However, several coding patterns are not compatible with user-defined classes and result in compile time errors
+However, several coding patterns are not compatible with user-defined classes and result in compile time errors.
 - Implicit Conversions
     - “At most one user-defined conversion [...] is implicitly applied to a single value.” –  [§12.3-4, C++03 Standard]